Danny-Lenko/story-pull-frontend/README.md

 Please read our CONTRIBUTING.md file for details on our code of conduct and the process for submitting pull requests.

+## Git Flow Workflow
+1. Create the develop branch: This branch will be used for ongoing development work.
+A develop branch is created from the main branch.
+2. Create feature branches: When starting work on a new feature or bug fix, create a new feature branch from the develop branch.
+3. Develop and merge the feature branch into develop: Make any necessary changes to your local code on the feature branch.
+Once the feature is complete and tested, merge the branch back into the develop branch.
+4. Create the release branch: When it’s time to prepare a new release, create a new release branch from the develop branch with a descriptive name that includes the version number, for example, release/1.0.
+Test the release thoroughly to catch any bugs or issues to ensure it’s production-ready.
+5. Merge the release branch into main: Once the release is ready, merge the release branch into the main branch and tag it with a version number.
+Use a pull request to ensure code reviews and approval from other team members.
+6. Repeat the process: Once the release is complete, switch back to the develop branch and start the process over again with a new feature branch.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.